 1784: Russians Settle in Alaska

 In 1784, the Russians settled in Alaska on Kodiak Island at Three Saints Bay.
 At the end of the 18th century, the Russians reached what is now called Sitka.
 This town started out as Fort Saint Michael and was the residence of the governor of Russian America, Alexander Baranov.
-After fights (and defeats) with the native Alaskan tribe the Tlingit (pronounced “klingit”), Alexander Baranov returned in 1804 and won back Sitka.
+After fights (and defeats) with the Tlingit peoples (pronounced “klingit”), Alexander Baranov returned in 1804 and won back Sitka.
 Following their victory at the Battle of Sitka, the Russians established the settlement “New Archangel”.
 In 1808, with Baranov still governor, Sitka became the capital of Russian America.

 Russian Orthodox Church in Juneau